 If you’re ever consumed by an uncontrollable urge to hear funk landmarks like Cameo’s “Word Up” or Gap Band’s “Party Train,” Electric Cowboy: Born in Carolina Mud might be just the ticket.
 The fourth album from North Carolina’s Jamil Rashad, […]

-As one of the last independent resources dedicated to covering roots music and related stories, we need your support.
+As one of the last resources dedicated to covering roots music and related stories, we need the support of our readers.
 While No Depression is read in print and digital by over a million people annually, only a small percentage support us through subscriptions or donations.

 Please consider becoming a subscriber or providing a donation.
 With your help, No Depression can continue to grow and cover roots music the way it deserves.